austinschwab/Blog-API/readme.md

 # Graphql API

-A small project to learn Prisma and GraphQL.
+A small API to learn Prisma and GraphQL.

 ## 📦 Packages used
 - [Prisma](https://www.prisma.io/)